 “The point cloud of Rosedown was created using terrestrial laser scanning with a Faro Focus and drone photogrammetry with a DJI Matrice 600 Pro with Zenmuse X5 camera,” Harmon said.

-The project was lead by Brendan Harmon and Nicholas Serrano.
+The project was led by Harmon and Serrano.
 The team included Josef Horacek, Sasha Matthieu, William Conrad, Javier Zamora, Matthew Cranney, and Ming Li.
-This project was supported by the LSU Center for GeoInformatics and LSU Coastal Sustainability Studio
+This project was supported by the LSU Center for GeoInformatics and LSU Coastal Sustainability Studio.